ESA-EarthCODE/open-science-catalog-validation/README.md

 These schemas can also be used for e.g. automatically rendering an input form.

+To access the schemas in a dereferenced format, use the provided GH pages endpoint, e.g. https://esa-earthcode.github.io/open-science-catalog-validation/schemas/projects/children.json.

 # Development
 For development, copy some compatible folder structure into the root folder, then run `npm install` follwed by a `npm test`.